d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   `sweeprolog-document-predicate-at-point' leaves the cursor at the end of the newly inserted documentation comment for the user to extend or edit it if needed.
-To add another comment line, use `M-j' (`comment-indent-new-line') which starts a new line with the comment prefix filled in.
-To reformat the current paragraph of `PlDoc' comments, use `M-q' (`fill-paragraph').
+To add another comment line, use `M-j' (`default-indent-new-line') which starts a new line with the comment prefix filled in.
+Emacs also has other powerful built-in features for working with comments in code buffers that you can leverage to edit `PlDoc' comments.
+For full details, see [Manipulating Comments].
+  Furthermore you can make use of the rich support Emacs provides for editing natural language text when working on `PlDoc' comments.
+For example, to nicely format a paragraph of text, use `M-q' (`fill-paragraph').
+Many useful commands for editing text are documented in [Commands for Human Languages], which see.

   For more information about `PlDoc' and source documentation in SWI-Prolog, see [the PlDoc manual].

 [Comment Commands in the Emacs manual] <info:emacs#Comment Commands>

+[Manipulating Comments] <info:emacs#Comments>

+[Commands for Human Languages] <info:emacs#Text>

 [the PlDoc manual]
 <https://www.swi-prolog.org/pldoc/doc_for?object=section(%27packages/pldoc.html%27)>